kleiaLaRoe/projects/python/patternRecognition/COVID19/README.md

-This project uses data that has been collected from John Hopkins Univeristy.
+This project uses data that has been collected from John Hopkins Univeristy Center for System Science and Enginnering (JHU CSSE).
 They have all data stored in the following repository that can be cloned:

 https://github.com/CSSEGISandData/COVID-19.git

-This data is pooled from the European CDC, WHO and US CDC.
+All rights are reserved to them for this data.